smc/payyans-go/README.md

 # payyans

+Note: This repo's canonical source is at https://gitlab.com/smc/payyans-go.
+Contributions should be done in the canonical source.
+If you're seeing this from somewhere else, note that it's a mirror.

 This is the Go port of [payyans](https://github.com/smc/payyans) and [freaknz](https://gitlab.com/kannanvm/freaknz-qt) together as a shared library.
 The goal is the logic abstraction through a shared library.

 ## Usage